Dietary Changes As We Age

 Dietary needs evolve as people age, and seniors need to know how to manage those changes to maintain physical health and wellness.
 Older adults need to take an active role in shaping their diet and nutrition habits to ensure more energy, better disease prevention and quality of life.

-Seniors in the Sacramento area should consult their physician to discuss their individual needs.
+Seniors should consult their physician to discuss their individual needs.
 Healthcare professionals can also help seniors and their families create and implement healthy eating plans.

 These plans often include: